EricWay1024/Homological-Algebra-Notes/ha/4-enough.typ

 That is, for all $m in M$ and
   $r in R without brace.l 0 brace.r$ there exists $m' in M$ such that
   $m eq r m'$.
-Also recall that a PID is an integral domain in which every ideal is principal, i.e., can be generated by a single element.
+Also recall that a PID is an integral domain in which every ideal is principal, or can be generated by a single element.

   // [Unfortunately the notations are confusing, because we use $I$ to represent an ideal in the last theorem but the same letter for an $R$-module here.]